 - Credit History — Individuals with a credit history of more than six years have shown to be a better risk.
 It’s assumed they know how to better manage their money and also have been able to somewhat get themselves on their feet.

-- Debt To Income Ratio – Less than 40% has been shown to less likely default.
-In addition, Lending Club rejects member who have ratios higher than 35%, so this must be an important metric.
+- Debt to Income Ratio — Less than 40 percent has been shown to less likely default.
+In addition, Prosper rejects members who have ratios higher than 50 percent, so this must be an important metric.

 - Great Loan Profile — The borrower profile is very detailed.
 In fact, it has much more information than Lending Club.